 We at PG hold no truck with such a viewpoint.
-Sure, the gameplay is the core component of any game.
+Sure, the gameplay is the core component of any title.
 But to say that visuals don't matter is to fundamentally misunderstand the medium.

-Essentially, though, this is a medium built of tiny pixel and polygon bricks.
+Essentially, though, this is a medium built of tiny pixels and polygon bricks.
 How we see them is vital to how we interact with them.

 Each of the following Android games is beautiful in its own distinct way.
 Some are lavish 3D affairs, while others go with a more artistic hand-drawn 2D look.
 Still, others are strikingly abstract, and wouldn't look out of place in an art book.

 Of course, as with all art, much of this is subjective.
 Let us know about your own personal picks in the comments section below.Original Post by Jon Mundy, updated by Pocket Gamer Staff.

 All four The Room titles are among the most handsome mobile titles.
 With intriguing puzzles and a realistic approach in terms of graphics, no other series takes such delight in intricate clockwork mechanisms or renders materials in such a realistically tactile fashion.

 It's clearly one of the most beautiful Android games you can play today (and any day for that matter), and you should definitely check it out if you're into a little mystery.
 Make sure to read The Room: Old Sins review if you want to learn more about it!

 Journey creator Thatgamecompany made its first mobile-focused title, Sky: Children of the Light.
 The result is a suitably dreamy multiplayer experience, with stunning visuals and something that doesn't at all resemble your typical platformer.